lcdb/lcdb-wf/docs/getting-started.rst

 Option 1: Download and run the deployment script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note that you will not be able to run tests with this method, but it is likely
+This is the most convenient method, although it does not allow running tests
-the most convenient method.
+locally.

 .. code-block:: bash